 Where To Stay In Hershey, PA

-Family-crest chic rooms in soothing neutral shades of creams and butterscotch, are lusciously appointed.
-The Chocolate Spa is located on premises, as are a slew of resort amenities and of course lots of shops that carry all things Hershey. $279 and up per room includes chocolate bar at check-in, discounts to Hershey Park, free shuttle to local attractions, free passes to area museums, and a host of amenities.
+Family-crest chic rooms in soothing neutral shades of creams and butterscotch are lusciously appointed.
+The Chocolate Spa is located on-premises, as are a slew of resort amenities and of course lots of shops that carry all things, Hershey. $279 and up per room includes chocolate bar at check-in, discounts to Hershey Park, a free shuttle to local attractions, free passes to area museums, and a host of amenities.

 Not every lodging in the Hershey area is part of the company town.
 Take this 32-acre working horse farm /B&B, just three miles away.
-With an ambience ripped from the pages of a romance novel, 11 pasture-view rooms have a fireplace and bedside Jacuzzi and are done up in whites and creams offset by deeply colored window treatments and bedding.
+With an ambience ripped from the pages of a romance novel, 11 pasture-view rooms at the Inn at Westwynd Farm have a fireplace and bedside Jacuzzi and are done up in whites and creams offset by deeply colored window treatments and bedding.